-In accordance with the Uniform Management of Institutional Funds Act, as adopted by the Commonwealth of Kentucky, the University employs the total return method of investment management for setting investment objectives and determining investment performance.
+In accordance with the Uniform Prudent Management of Institutional Funds Act, as adopted by the Commonwealth of Kentucky, the University employs the total return method of investment management for setting investment objectives and determining investment performance.
 This method recognizes dividends and interest, plus or minus realized and unrealized gains or losses, in determining the total return earned during any particular period.
 Additionally, this method allows the University to appropriate for spending a prudent amount of realized and unrealized gains, in addition to traditional income.
-In July 2010, the Commonwealth of Kentucky will adopt the Uniform Prudent Management of Institutional Funds Act, which also allows the total return method of investment management.

-For the years ended June 30, 2010 and 2009, the University's endowment spending rule provided for annual distributions of 4.5 percent of the thirty-six month moving average market value of fund units.
-For the years ended June 30, 2010 and 2009 approximately \$217,000 and \$176,000, respectively, was transferred from endowment realized and unrealized gains to support current programs in accordance with the University's endowment spending rule.
-Additionally, for the years ended June 30, 2010 and 2009, the University assessed eligible endowment accounts with a management fee of 0.5 percent of total asset value.
+For the year ended June 30, 2011 the University's endowment spending rule provided for annual distributions of 4.375 percent of the sixty month moving average market value of fund units.
+For the years ended June 30 2010, the University's endowment spending rule provided for annual distributions of 4.5 percent of the thirty-six month moving average market value of fund units.
+Approximately \$202,000 and \$217,000 respectively, was transferred from endowment realized and unrealized gains to support current programs in accordance with the University's endowment spending rule.
+Additionally, for the year ended June 30, 2011, the University assessed eligible endowment accounts with a management fee of 0.375 percent of total asset value.
+For the years ended June 30, 2010, the University assessed eligible endowment accounts with a management fee of 0.5 percent of total asset value.

-The Investment Committee of the University's Board of Trustees has approved a spending rate distribution of 4.375 percent and 4.25 percent of a sixty month moving average market value of fund units for the years ended June 30, 2011 and 2012, respectively.
-Additionally, the Investment Committee has approved a management fee of 0.375 percent and 0.25 percent of total asset value for the years ended June 30, 2011, respectively.
+The Investment Committee of the University's Board of Trustees has approved a spending rate distribution of 4.25 percent of a sixty month moving average market value of fund units for the years ended June 30, 2012.
+Additionally, the Investment Committee has approved a management fee of 0.25 percent for the year ended June 30, 2012.